-Clark Intermediate School was named after a man named B.F.
+B.F.
+Clark Intermediate School is named after the late B.F.
 Clark.

 A native of San Augustine County, Texas, B.F.
 Clark exhibited a passion for education and a love for children at an early age when he substituted as a teacher while still in high school.
 He began his teaching career in 1938 on a temporary certificate while continuing his final two years of college.
 He earned his Bachelor of Arts degree from Texas College in August 1942 and reported immediately to the U.S. Army where he served for three and one-half years before being discharged as a decorated Sergeant.